Can Bosses Be Penalised for Accidentally Underpaying Employees?

 Modelling released in 2019 by consulting firm PwC estimated that up to 13% of Australian workers are affected by underpayments or wage theft each year, totalling approximately $1.35 billion.

-What is not clear with is whether these underpayments are deliberate or accidental.
 It may well be the case that some employers are falling short of their obligations because of difficulties comprehending Australia’s complex industrial relations laws.

 It could also be the case that large companies with dedicated industrial relations and human resources staff are better equipped to comply with the laws, but small and medium businesses without that support are struggling.